Controlling Blood Sugar Level is one of the most important aspects of diabetes management.

 Don’t worry!
 It may sound daunting to you right now, but it will soon become second nature.

 People who do not have diabetes have blood glucose levels between 4 and eight mmol/l for most of the time.

 In general, people with diabetes should try to aim for test results between 4 and ten mmol/l most of the time.

 Some people – pregnant women, for example – will need to aim for tighter control.

 Other people – young children, the elderly, or those at risk of severe hypoglycemia, for example – will need to aim for higher levels.

-Your diabetes team will give you individual guidance on the blood glucose levels that you should be aiming for.
+Your diabetes team will give you specific guidance on the blood glucose levels that you should be aiming.

 In the short term.
-Controlling blood glucose levels is important in order to avoid diabetic emergencies – very high or very low blood glucose levels.
+Controlling blood glucose levels is important to avoid diabetic emergencies – very high or very low blood glucose levels.

-Both of these conditions are unpleasant and can be dangerous, so they should be avoided if at all possible.
+Both of these conditions are unpleasant and can be dangerous, so they should avoid if at all possible.

 High blood glucose levels in Type 1 diabetes.
-If it is caused by a lack of insulin, can lead to a condition known as diabetic ketoacidosis or ‘DKA’.
-This can be fatal if it is not treated in time.
+If a lack of insulin causes it, can lead to a condition known as diabetic ketoacidosis or ‘DKA.’
+It can be fatal if not treated in time.